slaisha/power-bi-cohort-analysis/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The Power BI Gaming Subscriber Insights Dashboards are a specialized suite designed to provide detailed analysis and visualization of subscriber behavior in the gaming industry.
-This project harnesses the robust features of Power BI to transform complex subscriber data into actionable insights, aiding stakeholders in enhancing player engagement and retention.
-By offering a clear view of crucial metrics such as retention rates, churn rates, and reactivations, these dashboards empower teams to make informed, data-driven decisions to boost loyalty and growth in the competitive gaming market.
+The Power BI Gaming Subscriber Insights Dashboards for Omlet Game Studio are specifically designed to analyze and visualize subscriber behavior in the gaming industry.
+Leveraging the comprehensive capabilities of Power BI, the project transforms complex data into clear, actionable insights, aiding stakeholders in boosting player engagement and retention.
+This strategic resource empowers teams to make informed decisions that enhance loyalty and drive growth in the competitive gaming landscape.

 <p align="right">(<a href="#top">back to top</a>)</p>